Why are heart attacks misdiagnosed?

 Clinicians assessing chest pain are expected to consider and exclude cardiac causes before attributing symptoms to non-cardiac causes.
 Cardiac risk factors (hypertension, diabetes, hypercholesterolaemia, smoking, family history) must be taken into account.

-The clinical standards for chest pain assessment
+What are the clinical standards for chest pain assessment?

 NICE guidance (NG185) and cardiology standards require: